HoffmannTom/DevOps-with-Docker/Part-3/3.3/README.md

 # EXERCISE 3.3: BUILDING IMAGES INSIDE OF A CONTAINER
 ## Bash script
-The bash script gets the parameters, clonse the repo, builds the docker image and pushes it to docker hub.
+The bash script gets the parameters, clones the repo, builds the docker image and pushes it to docker hub.
 The user must login to docker hub  before with:
 ```
 docker login